DWORDLARK/TACO_GTA_SA/README.md

 	Program can be started anywhere and it will detect GTAsa/sa:mp presence.

    	Functionality is based on memory read / write.
-   In this sense it can be called a hack.
-   But development of this application has not been in the direction of cheating in game.

 ----------------------------------------------------------------------------------------
  Controls:
 ----------------------------------------------------------------------------------------